 - Failing to provide proper PPE (Personal Protective Equipment)

 Allowing you to suffer a preventable injury would also violate your rights as an employee under the Health And Safety at Work etc. Act 1974.
-If you are a prison officer and have suffered an injury, you could have the right to make a prison injury compensation claim through Legal Helpline.
-If you want to learn more about how making a work injury claim against your employer works, you can read our guide to workplace injury claims here.
+If you are a prison officer and have suffered an injury, you could have the right to make a prison injury compensation claim.
+If you want to learn more about how making an accident at work claim, or if you’d like more information on prison injury claims, contact our team.

 Even if you were/are an offender serving a sentence, you still have the right to be kept safe from preventable accidents and violent incidents.
 Prison staff are tasked with ensuring the safety of you and other inmates.
 If HM Prison Service fails to meet this responsibility, then you could be entitled to make a personal injury claim.
 Some of the ways that an inmate could be harmed as a failure to ensure their safety include:

 - Failure to prevent fights, assaults, and riots.

 - Failure to assess and monitor inmates mental health and prevent self-harm.

 - Failure to maintain the prison environment to a safe standard.